dingo-actual/infini-transformer/readme.md

 - `sampling_factor`: A numeric value in the interval (1, `segment_len`) that determines the number of tokens to select from each segment during the top-k selection.
 A larger value of `sampling_factor` results in fewer tokens being selected.
 - `update`: The type of update to use for the memory matrix.
 Can be "linear" or "delta".
 (Default is "linear".)
 - `causal`: Whether to use causal attention in SDP calculations (where each position can only attend to previous positions).
 (Default is False.)
-- `positional_embeddings`: The type of positional embeddings to apply.
+- `positional_embedder`: The type of positional embeddings to apply.
 The following embedding methods are supported:

   - `"rope"`: RoPE ([https://arxiv.org/abs/2104.09864](https://arxiv.org/abs/2104.09864))
   - `"yarn"`: YaRN ([https://arxiv.org/abs/2309.00071](https://arxiv.org/abs/2309.00071))